CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_simulation/input_patha_correction_sim_appendix.md

 - preserves ambiguity
 - preserves missing information
 - preserves lexical anomalies
+- preserves affective load without literalizing it
 - commits only what is structurally extractable
 - never hallucinates or repairs

-This taxonomy is essential for understanding the behavior of the 14‑case simulation and for interpreting Path‑A outputs in general.
+This taxonomy is essential for understanding the behavior of the 15‑case simulation and for interpreting Path‑A outputs in general.

 ---